Jury rejects Sarah Palin’s lawsuit against New York Times

 It was an uphill battle for Palin: The jury had to decide whether former Times editorial page editor James Bennet acted with “actual malice” against a public figure or with “reckless disregard” for the truth when he inserted the disputed wording into the piece.

-U.S. District Judge Jed Rakoff had informed lawyers on Monday with the jury outside of the courtroom that Palin had failed to show that The Times had acted out of malice.
-Rakoff had said he would wait to formally enter the judgment when the trial ends.
+U.S. District Judge Jed Rakoff had informed lawyers on Monday with the jury outside of the courtroom that Palin had failed to show that The Times had acted out of malice — a finding he predicted was certain to be challenged on appeal.
+He shared that news with the jury on Tuesday after their verdict was read, saying he would now enter a written judgment.

-“This is the kind of case that inevitably goes up on appeal,” Rakoff said in an explanation from the bench.
+“We’ve reached the same bottom line,” Rakoff said.
+“But it’s on different grounds — you decided the facts, I decided the law.”

 At trial, Bennet testified that he botched the edit, but meant no harm.